janekx21/bachelor-thesis/chapters/ba.typ

 possible nodes and therefore the message will not be correct all the time.
 Future developments could improve this message greatly.

-Static node types are created by tree-sitter and are stored in a simple JSON file called `src/node-types.json`.
+Static node types are created by Tree-Sitter and are stored in a simple JSON file called `src/node-types.json`.
 The language server loads them lazy and deserializes them using the popular "serde" crate/package.
 The result is put into a dash map for quick lookup when generating diagnostics.
 The file contains